ti-community-infra/tichi/docs/en/plugins/owners.md

 However, there are some special cases where the corresponding SIG cannot be found:
 - Some modules do not have clear SIG affiliations at the moment: reviewers and committers using all SIGs of the TiDB community
 - Some small repositories belong directly to a SIG: Support for configuring a default SIG for this repository
-- Some repositories whose PR is independent of SIG: support for using GitHub permissions for repositories to include collaborators with write and admin permissions as reviewers and committers (only works if there is no SIG label)
+- Some repositories whose PR is independent of SIG: support for using [GitHub permissions](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-permission-levels-for-an-organization)
+  - committers(**Can merge a pull request**)
+    - Admin Permission
+    - Maintain Permission
+    - Write Permission
+  - reviewers(**Can approve a pull request**)
+    - Triage Permission

 Note: Because maintainers are not attached to any SIG, they will be fetched directly from the GitHub team via a configuration item.